loukasprevyzis/dob-api/README.md

 For this project, EC2 instances are deployed in **public subnets with public IPs** to enable direct SSH and application access from my local machine.
 This decision was made to:

-- **Simplify testing and debugging** during development and demo phases.
+- **Simplify testing and debugging** during development and demo.
-- Avoid additional complexity from VPNs, bastion hosts, or private networking during the initial setup.
 - Speed up iteration and validation of infrastructure and application deployments.

----

 ### Production Considerations

-In a production environment, I would implement:
+In a real world production environment the following would be implemented:

 - Deployment into **private subnets** without public IPs.
-- Access via **bastion hosts** or **AWS Systems Manager Session Manager** for secure connectivity.
+- Access via **bastion hosts** , **AWS Systems Manager Session Manager**  or **VPN (e.g AWS VPN Client)* for secure connectivity.
 - Proper **security group and network ACL configurations** to restrict access.

-- Use of **VPNs or Direct Connect** for secure corporate connectivity.
+“Route 53 failover is not deployed to avoid cost, but is part of the high availability design.
+In production, a domain (e.g., api.example.com) would point to a Route 53 hosted zone with a failover routing policy between primary and DR ALBs.”

 This approach balances practical testing needs with a clear understanding of enterprise-grade network security best practices.